Sir Andrew Clark, 1st Baronet: Honours

-He delivered the Lumleian Lectures in 1867 and the Croonian Lecture in 1885 to the Royal College of Physicians, both on the subject of pulmonary conditions.

-He was created a baronet in 1883 in recognition of his services to medical science.
-He was elected the same year President of the Clinical Society of London.

-In June 1885 he was elected a Fellow of the Royal Society.

-He was elected President of the Royal Medical and Chirurgical Society in 1892.
+Clark delivered the Lumleian Lectures in 1867 and the Croonian Lecture in 1885 to the Royal College of Physicians, both on the subject of pulmonary conditions.
+Clark was created a baronet in 1883 in recognition of his services to medical science.
+He was elected the same year president of the Clinical Society of London.
+In June 1885h, Clark was elected a Fellow of the Royal Society.
+He was elected president of the Royal Medical and Chirurgical Society in 1892.

 Writing

-In spite of the claims of his practice he found time to produce a good many books, all written in the precise and polished style on which he used to pride himself.
+Despite the claims of his practice, Clark wrote many books, in the precise and polished style on which he used to pride himself.
 Doubtless owing largely to personal reasons, lung diseases and especially lung fibrosis formed his favourite theme, but he also discussed other subjects, such as kidney failure, anemia, constipation, etc.

 Personal life

-In 1891, his daughter Mary Kane married zoologist Oldfield Thomas.
+In 1891, Clark's daughter Mary Kane married zoologist Oldfield Thomas.

-Death

-He died in London, after a paralytic stroke, and was buried at Essenden, near his country house at Hatfield, Hertfordshire.
+Clark died in London after a paralytic stroke.
+He was buried at Essendon, Hertfordshire, near his country house at Hatfield, Hertfordshire.